 Understanding Exempt vs. Non-Exempt Assets in Bankruptcy

-The key factor determining if you can retain your car lies within the distinction between exempt versus non-exempt assets.
-In Texas, there are specific exemption statutes that protect certain property from being seized by creditors or the bankruptcy trustee.
-Fortunately for many Texans, motor vehicles fall under these protected categories up to a certain value.
+The key to keeping your car lies in the distinction between exempt and non-exempt assets.
+In Texas, specific laws protect certain property from being seized by creditors or the bankruptcy trustee.
+Thankfully, motor vehicle exemption laws often protect motor vehicles, up to a certain value.

-Your vehicle becomes an exempt asset when its equity falls below Texas exemption limits.
-This means if you own your car outright or its current market value minus any loan balance (equity) is less than the exemption limit, it’s generally safe from liquidation.
+If your car’s equity (its current market value minus any loan balance) is less than the Texas exemption limit, it’s generally safe from liquidation.

 The Trustee’s Role and Your Vehicle in Chapter 7 Bankruptcy